iptc/newsml-g2/MAINTENANCE.md

     `XML-Schema_FileVersion_#` folder, including any outstanding [change
     requests from the dev.iptc.org
     site](http://dev.iptc.org/G2-Change-Requests-HP)
-6. Run `release-tools/move-to-individual.sh`
+7. Run `release-tools/move-to-individual.sh`
     This copies and renames the individual schema component files from the `XML-Schema_FileVersion_#` folder to the `specification/individual` folder.
     The script also removes a _<revision> reference inside the schema files.
-7. Run the script that uses an XSLT stylesheet to create the master version from the framework version in the specification/individual folder:
+8. Run the script that uses an XSLT stylesheet to create the master version from the framework version in the specification/individual folder:
     `release-tools/create-power-xsd-from-framework-xsd.sh`
-8. Run `release-tools/update-version-no-in-examples.sh` which updates version
+9. Run `release-tools/update-version-no-in-examples.sh` which updates version
     number references within each file in examples/*.xml (except for the older examples which need to refer to 2.24 because that's the last version supported by the Core version of the standard)
-9. Run `xmllint` over the examples folder to make sure no errors have been
+10. Run `release-tools/test-newsml-examples.sh` which runs `xmllint` over the examples folder to make sure no errors have been introduced.
-    introduced:
-    `release-tools/test-newsml-examples.sh`
-10. Use XML Spy to create XML Schema documentation from the master XSD schema file and the "individual" schemas.
+11. Use XML Spy to create XML Schema documentation from the master XSD schema file and the "individual" schemas.
 Save them to `specification/XML-Schema-Doc-Power`.
-11. Print-to-PDF change requests from dev.iptc.org for inclusion in release pack to be sent to delegates, if necessary.
+12. Print-to-PDF change requests from dev.iptc.org for inclusion in release pack to be sent to delegates, if necessary.
-12. Run the script to move all files to the release folder and create ZIP files of the release: `release-tools/create-release.sh`
+13. Run the script to move all files to the release folder and create ZIP files of the release: `release-tools/create-release.sh`
-13. Commit and push all changes to GitHub: `git push origin -u my-new-branch` (Our `.gitignore` file already suppresses sending ZIP files and the XML Schema docs to GitHub.)
+14. Commit and push all changes to GitHub: `git push origin -u my-new-branch` (Our `.gitignore` file already suppresses sending ZIP files and the XML Schema docs to GitHub.).
+15. Create a pull request from the branch on GitHub.com.

+### After the Standards Committee approves the new version:

+1. Update the APPROVED_DATE in `release-tools/newsmlg2-config-vars.sh`
+2. Run the above steps 3, 5, 7, 8, 10, 11, 13, 14 again to update files with
+    the approval date (this should be quick, just running scripts, except for the XML Spy documentation step)
+3. Merge the pull request into master on GitHub
-14. Upload the "release/N.NN" folder and the ZIP files to the iptc.org server
+4. Upload the "release/N.NN" folder and the ZIP files to the iptc.org server
-15. Update the redirects on iptc.org to point to the latest versions of XML Schema documentation.
+5. Update the redirects on iptc.org to point to the latest versions of XML Schema documentation.
-16. Update the http://dev.iptc.org/G2-Approved-Changes page documenting the changes made.
+6. Update the http://dev.iptc.org/G2-Approved-Changes page documenting the changes made.